Conflicts of Interest in Research

 IV.
 Investigator Disclosure Requirements

-- Investigators are required to disclose, in accordance with the procedures set forth in Section IV–B below, the following:
+A. Investigators are required to disclose, in accordance with the procedures set forth in Section IV–B below, the following:

-- Any Significant Financial Interest; and
+- Any Significant Financial Interest.

 - Any travel related to the Investigator's Institutional Responsibilities, which is reimbursed or sponsored by any entity other than a government agency, institution of higher education or affiliated research institute, academic teaching hospital, or medical center.
 In connection with any such travel, the Investigator is required to disclose the purpose of the trip, the identity of the sponsor/organizer, the destination, and the duration.

-- Investigators are required to submit to the Institutional Official, in accordance with Sections VI–B and VI–C below, a completed and signed NYIT Financial Interest Disclosure Form (attached hereto as Appendix B).
+B. Investigators are required to submit to the Institutional Official, in accordance with Sections VI–B and VI–C below, a completed and signed NYIT Financial Interest Disclosure Form (attached hereto as Appendix B).
 The Financial Interest Disclosure Form must be submitted as follows:

 - The Financial Interest Disclosure Form must be submitted with any Research proposal, and prior to the submission of any proposal to the sponsor, any Institutional Review Board, or any other outside entity.